How a Community Experienced

 domino effect.”
 Celina says.

-Surfing the Nations now owns every building in that little row of business.
-Today, a clothing store sits next to Surfers Coffee Bar, followed by a sandwich shop, a vintage store (run by STN), a lemonade store, and Surfers Church—which was established in 2012.
+Surfing the Nations now owns every building in that little row of businesses.
+Today, Niu (a women’s clothing boutique) sits next to Surfers Coffee, followed by Aloha Subs, The Vintage (run by STN), Black Sheep Cream Company, and Santo Loco (a surf and skate shop.